jillvillany/python-dev-setup/README.md

 With these components in place, new users/ team members can easily get code running by ensuring all depdencies (Python version/ Python package versions) are the same.
 <br>

-## MAC ONLY: Apple Xcode and Homebrew Install
+## MAC ONLY Apple Xcode and Homebrew Install
 [Back to Table of Contents](#Table-of-Contents)

 1. Install Apple Xcode developer tools